A person using Apple's vision Pro in practice. © Apple

 2024-02-02

-Let me start by telling you, that I am no Apple fan.
-I think it is overpriced and many applications I use can only be used inside a virtual machine, which simply doesn’t make sense to me.
-But one has to acknowledge, that Apple has made some major innovations.
-Although this hasn’t been the case for the longest time, Apple still was great at making technology “sexy”.
-This year, it seems VR will finally get its turn.
+Let me start by telling you that I am not an Apple fan.
+I think it’s overpriced and many of the applications I use can only be used in a virtual machine, which just doesn’t make sense to me.
+But you have to admit that Apple has made some great innovations.
+Although it hasn’t been that way for a long time, Apple has always been good at making technology sexy.
+This year, it looks like VR will finally get its turn.
 We will see how the Vision Pro and Archaeology come together.

 Apple’s Vision Pro